flaviamissi/mittun-api/README.rst

 mittun-api
 ==========

-mittun-api is a REST API that implements the backend required to manage conference.
+mittun-api is a REST API that implements the backend required to manage conferences with mittun.

 This API is used by the mittun project and its mittun's core.